The Andean Village Volunteer Vacation Experience

 Working Vacation: Volunteer Work Projects in San Pedro de Casta

-Volunteer vacationers also build simple Lorena stoves (which greatly reduces fuel consumption and increases health of the home's inhabitants by reducing smoke), and work on other projects.
-Work projects are selected prior to your arrival based on immediate need in the community.
+Volunteer vacationers also build simple Lorena stoves (which greatly reduce fuel consumption and increase the health of the home's inhabitants by reducing smoke), and work on other projects.
+Work projects are selected prior to your arrival based on immediate needs in the community.

 Projects vary and depend on the number of volunteers; which projects were completed by the previous group of volunteer workers; what priorities have changed; weather conditions; which supplies are available; and often the interest and fitness level of the volunteers.
 For these reasons, specific projects are often not fixed until the week prior to your arrival and can even change upon arrival.

 Volunteer vacationers stay in the central village lodge.
 Electricity and modern bathrooms with running (not hot) water are available.
 Fresh Andean specialties with lots of fresh vegetables and beans from the surrounding hills will be served.

 Many enriching activities are offered throughout the week.
 All activities are planned, but participation is optional.
 You may choose to take a horseback ride to the ruins at Marcahuasi, visit the cheese or hat maker, learn to cook an Andean specialty, visit the mummies at the local museum, make Hualquies alongside local women (special pouches for carrying coca leaves) or explore the town at your leisure.